-The Company incurred a net loss and comprehensive loss of \$167,310 (2023 - \$173,943) for the three months ended January 31, 2024, and has an accumulated deficit of \$23,434,854 (October 31, 2023 - \$23,267,544) which has been funded primarily by the issuance of equity.
+The Company incurred a net loss and comprehensive loss of \$271,667 (2024 - \$167,310) for the three months ended January 31, 2025, and has an accumulated deficit of \$24,565,568 (October 31, 2024 - \$24,293,901) which has been funded primarily by the issuance of equity.
 The Company's ability to continue as a going concern is dependent upon the generation of profits from exploration and evaluation assets, obtaining additional financing or maintaining continued support from its shareholders and creditors.
 These factors indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 While the Company has been successful in obtaining financing in the past, there is no assurance that such financing will continue to be available or be available on favourable terms in the future.
 An inability to raise additional financing may impact the future assessment of the Company as a going concern.
 In the event that additional financial support is not received or operating profits are not generated, the carrying values of the Company's assets may be adversely affected.

 These consolidated financial statements do not give effect to any adjustments which would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying consolidated financial statements.
 In assessing the appropriateness of the going concern assumption management is required to consider all available information about the future, which is at least, but not limited to, twelve months from the year end date.
 Management has carried out an assessment of the going concern assumption and has concluded that it is appropriate that the consolidated financial statements are prepared on a going concern basis.
-Accordingly, these consolidated financial statements do not reflect any adjustments to the carrying value of assets and liabilities, or the impact on the consolidated statements of loss and consolidated statements of financial position classifications that would be necessary were the going concern assumption not appropriate.
+Accordingly, these consolidated financial statements of loss and consolidated statements of financial position classifications that would be necessary were the going concern assumption not appropriate.